pandorabots/pandorabots.github.io/_aiml/set.md

 Instead of giving each color its own category, we can create a set that contains all the colors, and write a single category that checks to see if the user's input contained one of those colors.
 This category will only be matched IF the user's input does, in fact, contain one of the colors in the set.
 Otherwise, the category will not be matched.
 The set functions like a wildcard.
 It captures one or more words found in the user's input.

+#### Built-in Sets

+Pandorabots have some build-in sets that are not visible in the list of bot files.

+    <set>number</set>     -- matches any natural number

 #### Usage
     <category>
     <pattern>IS <set>colors</set> A COLOR</pattern>